-On July 20, 1998, as a result of the evidence, the jury awarded \$1,050,000 against Defendant University of Arizona.
-In addition, an award of \$120,000 was granted against the University of Arizona and David Harris, individually, for misappropriation of trade secrets.
+On July 20, 1998, as a result of the evidence, the jury awarded CRYO-CELL \$1,050,000 against Defendant University of Arizona.
+In addition, an award of \$120,000 was granted to the Company against the University of Arizona and David Harris, individually, for misappropriation of trade secrets.
 The court rejected three post-trial motions by the University of Arizona including a request to reduce the award or set aside the verdict.